pmitros/school-committee/README.md

 Second, you can [donate to my
 campaign](https://secure.actblue.com/donate/mitros), help spread the word, and remember to vote in November.

-Finally, you can join my committee and help campaign.

 Local elections are surprisingly expensive; we need money for:

 * Mailings.
 Cambridge has around 100,000 people, of whom about 50,000 are registered to vote, and perhaps